 Assessing undergraduate programs

-Although academic programs undergo a rigorous unit review every seven years, the assessment of student learning in undergraduate programs should be an ongoing process.
-Each program should develop a plan for taking stock of student learning across the program's curriculum and for making adjustments to the curriculum, if needed, to enhance student learning.
+Although academic programs undergo a rigorous unit review every seven years, the assessment of student success in undergraduate programs should be an ongoing process.
+Each program should develop a plan for taking stock of student success in the program and for making adjustments to the curriculum, if needed, to enhance student learning.
+The assessment process focuses on three areas in particular:

-To facilitate this process, Directors of Undergraduate Studies (DUSs) should complete an annual assessment report for every degree-granting program for which they are responsible (Bachelor of Arts and Bachelor of Science programs in the same subject area do not need separate reports, however).
+To facilitate the assessment process, Directors of Undergraduate Studies (DUSs) should complete an annual assessment report for every degree-granting program for which they are responsible (Bachelor of Arts and Bachelor of Science programs in the same subject area do not need separate reports, however).
+Although DUSs are responsible for writing the reports, the undergraduate program assessment process should ideally involve all faculty in the program teaching undergraduate courses.

-The Academic Assessment Coordinator is available for assistance with annual assessment reports and with finding data related to student learning.
+The Academic Assessment Coordinator is available for assistance with annual assessment reports and with finding data related to student learning and career readiness.
 Throughout the academic year, the Assessment Coordinator is also available to consult with academic programs regarding developing an assessment plan and using assessment data to guide curricular and pedagogical decision-making.
 For assistance, email matthew-shadle@uiowa.edu

 Assessment plans